 Sellers who win have distinct patterns for how they sell.
 There's a specific combination of behaviors and outcomes they achieve that second-place finishers don't.
 (See the Top 10 Factors Separating Sales Winners from the Rest.)

-We've categorized and labeled these factors in the Three Levels of RAIN SellingSM: Connect, convince, and collaborate: This is what winners of B2B sales do both more often, and better than, second-place finishers.
+We've categorized and labeled these factors in the 3 Levels of RAIN Selling.
+Winners of B2B sales do these things both more often, and better than, second-place finishers.

 The common thread between the 3 levels?
 Insight.